charlesjullien/Minah/README.md

 Create it and add the following keys :

+#dev :
 POLYGONSCAN=[YOUR POLYGONSCAN API KEY]
 ALCHEMYMUMBAI=[YOUR ALCHEMY MUMBAI API KEY]
 PK=[YOUR DEV WALLET PRIVATE KEY WITH MUMBAI MATIC ON IT]

+#prod :
+POLYGONSCAN=[YOUR POLYGONSCAN API KEY]
+ALCHEMYPOLYGON=[YOUR ALCHEMY POLYGON MAINNET API KEY]
+PK=[YOUR DEV WALLET PRIVATE KEY WITH MAINNET MATIC ON IT]

 to run and deploy it through bash command line :

 git clone git@github.com:charlesjullien/Minah.git
 cd Minah
-yarn install
+// let's say you want to use the dev folder : cd dev yarn install
 (create your .env file here as explained above)
 yarn hardhat run ./scripts/deploy.js --network polygonMumbai